cevans87/atools/README.md

             @memoize(get_key=lambda a, b, c: (morph_a(a), b, c)) def foo(a, b, c) -> Any: ...

+        - Be careful with memoize values that don't hash consistently within the same process because object ID's get recycled

+            class Foo:
+                @memoize
+                def bar(self) -> Any: ...

+            Foo().bar()  # Function actually called.
+Result cached.
+Foo instance deleted.

+            Foo().bar()  # Python uses same object id.
+Function not called.
+Previously-cached result returned.

+            # The solution is to implement a custom `__hash__` function for your class,
+            # or a custom `get_key` function for your cache

         - Values can persist to disk and be reloaded when memoize is initialized again.

             @memoize(db=True)